 If your agency would like to sponsor a student for some or all educational costs, and would like to be billed directly, please complete the Confirmation of Sponsorship form found below.

 On the form is also an area which covers the non-refundable tuition deposit that students are required to pay at the time of registration.
 Students are not formally registered in classes until this deposit is paid.
 If your organization is willing to pay this deposit on their behalf, please indicate that in the appropriate location on the form.

 The following document provides some information on how GPRC’s application, admission and registration process works.

 If you would like more information or assistance in completing the form, please contact the Financial Aid Office.

-If you are a registered apprentice in Alberta and require financial assistance while attending full-time technical training, you may qualify for income support training benefits through the Government of Alberta, Human Services.
-The Apprentice Income Support application is no longer available in print form. http://humanservices.alberta.ca/documents/emp5567-apprentice-income-support-application.pdf Please complete the application on line, print a copy, then save your work to your personal computer of a flash drive.
+If you are a registered apprentice in Alberta and require financial assistance while attending full-time technical training, you may qualify for income support and training benefits through the Government of Alberta, Human Services.
+For more information please visit: http://humanservices.alberta.ca/financial-support/3192.html#apprentice

 You may also bring your completed application to the Financial Aid Office, located in Student Services, to have it reviewed and sent out via Government Courier.

 CAL is loan funding offered by the Government of Canada to apprentices registered in a Red Seal trade apprenticeship program who are enrolled in technical training.
 CAL is meant to help apprentices pay for tuition, tools, equipment, living expenses, cover forgone wages or support their family.
 For more information please visit: www.canada.ca/apprentice